Let me begin by breaking the myth.

 It’s not cheap either, but when you think about train travel and food, prices resemble that of most Western European countries.

 What’s more important is that unlike some of the other Western European countries, Switzerland offers its visitors ample options to help save money.
-Some are particularly for tourists, while others are just their way of giving back to the people.
+Some of the ways to save money in Switzerland are particularly for tourists, while others are just their way of giving back to the people.

 Here are FIVE TIPS on how to SAVE MONEY in SWITZERLAND

-Free Water – Across Switzerland you can drink tap water – unless otherwise specified – without thinking twice about it.
+Across Switzerland, you can drink tap water – unless otherwise specified – without thinking twice about it.

-During our three week trip traveling around Switzerland, I – along with my wife and our two kids aged 8 and 2 years – had water from taps and fountains without any issues.
+During our three-week trip travelling around Switzerland, I – along with my wife and our two kids aged 8 and 2 years – had water from taps and fountains without any issues.

 So, just remember to carry empty bottles with you and fill them up using the fountains and taps across the country.

-Swiss Travel Pass – Even though Switzerland Tourism is promoting self-drive holidays, and they have the roads to back that up, when traveling with small kids, it is a lot easier to explore and enjoy Switzerland by train.
+Even though Switzerland Tourism is promoting self-drive holidays, and they have the roads to back that up, when travelling with small kids, it is a lot easier to explore and enjoy Switzerland by train.

 Now, train rides are expensive in Switzerland, but they have enough options for tourists, especially those spending some time travelling in the country, to make the transportation gentler on be pocket.

-The Swiss Travel Pass comes with a multitude of options – consecutive days, flexible dates, flexi discount, various travel days – and on top of that you get a Museum Pass – at no extra cost – which lets you enter close to 490 museums across Switzerland for free.
+The Swiss Travel Pass is a great way to save money in Switzerland and comes with a multitude of options – consecutive days, flexible dates, flexi discount, various travel days – and on top of that you get a Museum Pass – at no extra cost – which lets you enter close to 490 museums across Switzerland for free.